reltoom/Meal-Share/README.md

 ### User Stories

 ## Design
+Two fonts were used for Meal Share.
+  * [Salsa](https://fonts.google.com/specimen/Salsa?preview.text=Recipe%20Books) for all headings buttons and most text.
+  * [DM Sans](https://fonts.google.com/specimen/DM+Sans?preview.text=Recipe%20Books&query=dm+sans) For the Posts themselves as these can contain quite a bit of text that might be hard to read otherwise.

 ### Colour Scheme
 I choose shades of green for my color scheme because green is fresh.
 The background had to be dialed back and so I went with Ash gray, as it has a slight hint of green but light enough to not be overpowering.
 To highlight certain area of content, I went with a lighter version of Ash gray and used Honeydew.
 I decided to go with Red Cancel buttons so user is fast aware that something will not happen with those buttons and are easily differentiated from the Green Add/Save buttons.